ketoelain/portfolio/README.md

 - Visualizes ECMO utilization data on an annual basis from 2006 to 2020
 - Displays the number of patients and their origins from 2005 to 2021
 - Includes patient forecasts for the years 2022 and 2023
-- Parses data from quality reports consisting of XML files from individual hospitals in Germany
+- Data parsed from quality reports consisting of XML files from individual hospitals in Germany
 - Designed according to the user requirements of medical colleagues at Frankfurt University Hospital
 - Fully anonymized data to ensure compliance with privacy regulations